adikno/Space-Invaders/README.md

 	2. GameLevel - initializes the game.
 	3. RunGameTask - run the game until it ends.
 Geometry package:
-	1. Circle – represents a circle.
+	1. Circle â€“ represents a circle.
-	2. Line – represents a line.
+	2. Line â€“ represents a line.
 	3. Point - represents a point.
-	4. Rectangle – represents a rectangle.
+	4. Rectangle â€“ represents a rectangle.
 Instruments package:
 	1. BackGround - holds a list of sprites that composed the background of the game.
 	2. Ball - the bullets in the game. (a red one can't kill aliens)
-	3. Block – in charge of representing the frame, the aliens and the shields.
+	3. Block â€“ in charge of representing the frame, the aliens and the shields.
 	4. Paddle - the paddle.
 	5. Selection - selection for the menu.
 	6. Velocity - the velocity of a ball.